qa-tech-training/BOAQAAIP_DAY3_LABS/Instructions.md

 [ssh_connection]
   ssh_args="-o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null"
 ```
 This defines the user and keyfile that were previously set in inventory.yml, and also disables host key checking.

 14. You can now use the dynamic inventory to run the same playbook as before against the new hosts:
 ```bash
 ansible-playbook -i inventory.gcp_compute.yml test_playbook.yml
 ```
-15. Once you have confirmed connectivity with the dynamic inventory, use this same inventory to execute the original playbook.
-Test that NGINX has been successfully installed using curl.
+15. As before, test that NGINX has been successfully installed using curl.

 ##### Clean Up
 16. Destroy the resources you have created: